CiscoDevNet/mso-ansible-playbooks/README.md

-# Ansible ACI Multi-Site Orchetrator Playbooks
+# Ansible ACI Multi-Site Orchestrator Playbooks

 The Cisco ACI Multi-Site Orchestrator (MSO) is responsible for provisioning, health monitoring, and managing the full lifecycle of Cisco ACI networking policies and stretched tenant policies across Cisco ACI sites around the world.
 It essentially represents the single source of truth for these policies.